 But so what, he replies?
 Your point, if right, is the same for that clock as GT.
 Dripping taps are not calibrated or evaluated by either — and so, so you say, neither is the experience of duration.

-I cut him off — no, not a right time and a wrong time, I said, a correct clock and an incorrect clock.
-The story is not Gulliver’s but the story of Alice, and that of Goldilocks.
+I cut him off — no, not a right time and a wrong time, a correct clock and an incorrect clock.
+The story is not Gulliver’s but Alice’s and Goldilocks’.
 What changes is the relation between something and what surrounds it.
-But, beyond that, what really changes is meaningless beyond that.
+But, beyond that, what really changes is meaningless.

 And my experience of time, if it fits anything, is not obviously supposed to fit what moves on my wrist, or three solar systems over.

 Of course, I do have to take account of these other clocks to get a job.
-But that’s like having to hide grief on the tube.
-It is something useful — not true.
+But that’s like having to hide grief on the train to work.
+It is something useful.
+This does not make it true.

 Anyway, there’s nothing much we can do about it now.
 Galactic Time is going to be our time very soon.
 How soon I can’t say.
 And you mightn’t understand it after the change.